supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

     ![Picture 1](../Media/launchnotebook.png)

-1. Select **X** if an informational window appears in the Microsoft Azure Machine Learning Studio.
+1. Select **Close** if an informational window appears in the Microsoft Azure Machine Learning Studio.

 1. In the command bar, to the right of the **Compute instance:**  selector, select the **+** symbol to create a new compute instance. **Hint:** It might be hidden inside the ellipsis icon **(...)**.